ag-fede/Connect-Four-MinMax/README.md

 - A higher value improves the AI's strategic capabilities.
 - However, it also increases the computational time required for the AI to make decisions.

-## AI: MinMax Algorithm
+## AI: MinMax Algorithm with Alpha-Beta Pruning
-The AI uses the MinMax algorithm, a common approach for strategic games.
-This algorithm simulates decisions from two opposing agents:
+The AI uses the MinMax algorithm, a standard approach for strategic games, optimized with **Alpha-Beta pruning** to reduce the number of nodes explored during the decision-making process.

+### Key Concepts:
 - **Min** – Represents the opponent, aiming to minimize the AI's chances of success.
 - **Max** – Represents the AI, always choosing the most advantageous move.
+- **Alpha-Beta Pruning** – Optimizes MinMax by skipping unnecessary branches that cannot affect the final decision, significantly reducing computation time.

-The AI explores all possible outcomes up to the specified `depth`, simulating the opponent's choices to ensure it selects the best possible move.
+The AI explores all possible outcomes up to the specified `depth`, simulating the opponent's choices to ensure it selects the best possible move efficiently.